Viktoria2525/SymbolicParallelComposition/README.md

 - **Composition and Decomposition of Dolev-Yao Libraries:**

 	- Establishing theorems for composing and decomposing Dolev-Yao libraries, located in <a href="https://github.com/Viktoria2525/SymbolicParallelComposition/tree/main/src/tools/parallelcomposition/DYLib">DYLib</a>.
+No need to clone HolBA separately; we have provided a version compatible with our framework in our repository.

 - **Framework Instantiation:**